BenAlk/wager/CONTEXT.md

   UNIQUE(user_id, week_number, year)    // One week per user per year
   // Note: bonus_paid_in_week calculated as: week_number + 6 (on-the-fly)
+  // Note: mileage_rate set from user_settings.mileage_rate when week is created
+  // Note: User can edit mileage_rate per week if Amazon changes the rate
   // RLS: Users can only access their own weeks
 }